lijx10/razer-laptop-control/README.md

 ## CPU and Fan control
 Please refer to the following instructions.
 Branch blade14 is modified based on the original razer-laptop-control project to support Razer Blade 14 2021.

 Fine-grain cpu control is possible with several methods.
+It seems gnome extension `cpufreq` is working fine, and it is more convenient.
 ##### cpupower.
 It can be installed using apt-get.
-Please refer to `cpu/cpu_control.sh` for usage examples
+Please refer to `cpu/cpu_control.sh` for usage examples.
+GUI available at `https://github.com/vagnum08/cpupower-gui`.

 ##### gnome extension cpufreq
 The `cpufreq` pluggin allows gui based control of CPU core number, governor, boost frequency, etc.